 In April 2002, Mead took part in the Joint Civilian Orientation Conference (JCOC) designed by the Department of Defense.
 He was one of 60 civilians chosen by the Pentagon to attend the conference, traveling to the Pentagon, Norfolk Naval Air Station in VA, Sheppard Air Force Base, Sheppard, Texas, Fort Bragg and Camp Lejeune, NC and Ofutt Air Force Base in Omaha, Nebraska to see the United States Strategic Command Center.
 The trip is designed to present a clearer picture and understanding of the military to civic and community leaders across the country.

 The Athens, Greece native is a 1980 graduate of Cal Poly Pomona with a bachelor of science degree in communications.
-He is a member of the board of directors for the Orange County Sports Youth Association and the board of governors for Anaheim Western Medical Center.
-He assists other charitable groups such as Amigos de los Niņos and the Anaheim Family Justice Center.
-Mead also serves on the advisory committee for the sports management program at Long Beach State and the dean's advisory board for the college of communications at Cal State Fullerton.
+He is a member of the board of directors for the Ronald McDonald House (Orange, CA) and assists other charitable groups and programs such as Amigos de los Niņos, the Sunburst Youth Academy and GRIP (Gang Reduction Intervention Program) in Orange County.
+Mead also serves on the advisory committee for the sports management program at Long Beach State and the Dean's advisory board for the College of Communications at Cal State Fullerton.
 He and his wife Carole have one son, Brandon.